 Further information on the determination of AHD is given in Division of National Mapping Technical Report No. 12, The Adjustment of the Australian Levelling Survey, 1970–71 (2nd edition, 1975).

-The Office of Surveyor-General Victoria (OSGV) manages the network of survey control marks that define AHD in Victoria.
+The Surveyor-General Victoria (SGV) manages the network of survey control marks that define AHD in Victoria.
 This involves maintaining the physical survey control marks as well as levelling observations between those survey control marks that have been collected over the last 50 years.
 The Victorian levelling observations are combined in one contiguous, state-wide levelling network adjustment dataset, which supports rigorous propagation and determination of AHD across the state.

 Level surveys have been performed by surveyors across the state to transfer the adjusted AHD reduced levels on junction points to subsidiary survey marks.
 AHD values are quoted against survey marks in the online SMES database

 AHD Revision in Morwell

 Ongoing subsidence across the Latrobe Valley has led to revised determination of AHD heights in Morwell and Traralgon.
 Based on new measurements and a revised Victorian Levelling Network (VLN) adjustment, updated survey mark information will be made available in the SMES database from the end of October 2017.